ricardomm7/leaflink/docs/sprintA/us005/01.requirements-engineering/Readme.md

 >
 > **Answer:** The systems provide team proposals and HRM can accept of refuse the proposals.
 In the future (not in this sprint) HRM may decide to edit the team.

+> **Question:** Are the skills(input) typed or selected.
+Does the output show the team members with or without their skills?
+>
+> **Answer:** The ux/ui is up to the dev team.

+> **Question:** I would to know which business rules apply for the input data to generate a team proposal.
+>
+> **Answer:** max and min team size, and a list of skills needed.
+For instance: min: 3, max: 4

+> **Question:** I would like to ask if, in this US, there should be any more information in the team generated beyond the collaborators in which it consists?
+>
+>I would also like to know if a collaborator can be in more than one team at the same time?
+>
+> **Answer:** The information should contain each of team members and the  its skills.
+>
+>no;
 ### 1.3.
 Acceptance Criteria

 * **AC1:** There must be at least one competence/skill.